GSA/fedramp-gov/_posts/2018-03-08-march-13th-webinar-on-comon-docs.md

 Details outlining these can be found on our <a href="https://www.fedramp.gov/new-conmon-documents-available/">blog</a> , posted on January 31st.

-On March 13th, from 1-2 pm ET, FedRAMP will be holding a webinar that will provide an overview of the updates made to FedRAMP’s ConMon documents, including both updates to existing documents and new documents.
-These documents include:
+On March 13th, from 1-2 pm ET, FedRAMP will be holding a webinar that will provide an overview of the updates made to FedRAMP’s ConMon documents and the new ConMon documents that have been published.
+You can register for this webinar here: https://www.digitalgov.gov/event/new-release-fedramp-continuous-monitoring-documents/

+The documents we will be reviewing include:

 **Completed Documents**
 1. Continuous Monitoring Strategy Guide